Vauxhall Chevette: Development

 The Chevette's 1.3-litre engine and relatively small bodyshell allowed for good performance.
-The Chevette had a light steering, clutch, and gear change, as well as good visibility, and was spacious inside.
+The Chevette had light steering, clutch, and gear change, as well as good visibility, and was spacious inside.
 The Chevette's success was probably due to its versatility, which compared well with larger cars such as the Ford Escort.
 It was available in three-door hatchback for the single driver, saloon models that suited families, an estate car for the service fleets, and the Chevanne van version for utility purposes.

-The original hatchback was launched in the UK using Vauxhall's slogan and musical jingle, which capitalised on its practicality and widespread appeal: "It's whatever you want it to be! - A sporty coupe, a family saloon, a handy estate...".
+The original hatchback was launched in the UK using Vauxhall's slogan and musical jingle, which capitalised on its practicality and widespread appeal: "It's whatever you want it to be! — A sporty coupé, a family saloon, a handy estate...".
 It was made at the purpose-built factory in Ellesmere Port, Cheshire, under a government initiative to bring employment to the area.

 More conventional two- and four-door saloons, and three-door estate variants (essentially the Kadett C with Vauxhall front bodywork and engines) were also offered from June 1976.
 The two-door coupé version of the Kadett C was the only version of the Opel car not to have a Chevette equivalent.

 The Viva was discontinued in 1979, with the Opel Kadett D entering production in the same year.
 This car was intended also to be produced in the US and UK, as the second-generation Chevette, but due to various industrial issues at the time, GM decided to shelve most of the Ellesmere Port plant, retaining only the assembly shop to build the new car.
 These would be assembled from knock-down kits, although they were initially imported fully built-up from Opel's plant in Bochum.
 Due to the huge loss of workforce this would cause, representations were made that resulted in the decision to continue production of existing models alongside the new.
 This meant that a new name would have to be found for Vauxhall's version of the new Opel Kadett, so in March 1980, the Vauxhall Astra was born, replacing the Viva in the Vauxhall range, while the Chevette remained on sale until 1984.
 At this time, the planned mothballing of most of the Ellesmere Port plant went ahead as originally planned.
 Meanwhile, General Motors would develop a new entry-level model to be sold in Europe under the Vauxhall and Opel marques, and would build a factory in Zaragoza, Spain, for the production of this new car.